At Brother Wolf, foster families are our heart.

-By placing a dog, cat, puppy, kitten, or other animal into a foster home, we’re able to expand our capacity to save even more lives.
+By placing an animal into a foster home, we’re able to expand our capacity to save even more lives.
 We make fostering fun, easy, and rewarding.

 Think you don’t have room to foster an animal in need?
 If you have a heated garage or basement, spare bedroom, or bathroom, you can give shelter to an animal in need of temporary housing.
 Can’t afford another pet?
 No problem!
 All expenses are covered.
 Afraid you’ll get attached?
 While it’s true that some of our foster parents end up adopting, most folks are able to let their foster animal go with the bittersweet joy of knowing they have saved a life, and that another animal needs their help next!

 – Food provided as needed

 – Additional supplies available (crate, leash and harness, playpens/kitty condos for young animals, etc)

 – Help a pet who is too stressed at the shelter